awsdocs/amazon-s3-userguide/doc_source/enable-replication.md

 If you enter a prefix that is the name of a folder, you must use **/** \(forward slash\) as the last character \(for example, `pictures/`\)\.
    + To replicate all objects with one or more object tags, select **Add tag** and enter the key\-value pair in the boxes\.
 Repeat the procedure to add another tag\.
 You can combine a prefix and tags\.
 For more information about object tags, see [Categorizing your storage using tags](object-tagging.md)\.

    The new schema supports prefix and tag filtering and the prioritization of rules\.
 For more information about the new schema, see [Backward compatibility](replication-add-config.md#replication-backward-compat-considerations)\.
-The developer guide describes the XML used with the Amazon S3 API that works behind the user interface\.
-In the developer guide, the new schema is described as *replication configuration XML V2*\.
+For more information about the XML used with the Amazon S3 API that works behind the user interface, see [Replication configuration](replication-add-config.md)\.
+The new schema is described as *replication configuration XML V2*\.

 1. Under **Destination**, select the bucket where you want Amazon S3 to replicate objects\.
 **Note**